sparanoid/live-dl/README.md

 # Live Downloader

-Download live streams from YouTube.
+Monitor and download live streams from YouTube.

 ## Features